ckb-js/lumos/examples/cardano-lock-namiwallet/README.md

 # Cardano lock NamiWallet

-This is a simple example of how to interactive with CKB via [NamiWallet](https://github.com/Berry-Pool/nami-wallet)
+This is a simple example of how to interactive with CKB via [NamiWallet](https://github.com/Berry-Pool/nami-wallet).

+The cardano lock is compiled from this [commit](https://github.com/nervosnetwork/ckb-production-scripts/tree/4b6f7ec2c3c29798ad56ed9ed513b9391ff7d60d).

 ## Deployment